Duncan’s late FG lifts No. 19 Iowa past Cornhuskers 27-24

 LINCOLN, Neb.
+(AP)It was cold and damp, Iowa had the ball at its 26 with 32 seconds left in regulation in a tie game, and the Hawkeyes’ offense hadn’t done much since the first quarter.

+Instead of being content to play for overtime against border rival Nebraska, coach Kirk Ferentz went for the win Friday.

-(AP) — Keith Duncan kicked a 48-yard field goal with one second left, giving No. 19 Iowa a 27-24 victory over Nebraska on Friday that leaves the Cornhuskers out of the postseason for a third consecutive season.
+The Hawkeyes got it when Keith Duncan kicked a 48-yard field goal with one second left, giving No. 19 Iowa a 27-24 victory over Nebraska that leaves the Cornhuskers out of the postseason for a third consecutive season.

+“We thought we had a chance if we executed,” Ferentz said. ��There’s some risk and reward involved there.
+We thought the reward outweighed the risk.
+At least we came out the right side this time.”

-The Hawkeyes (9-3, 6-3 Big Ten) overcame a sluggish second half offensively to beat the Cornhuskers (5-7, 3-6) for a fifth straight year and second year in a row on a late field goal.
-Last year they won on Miguel Recinos’ 41-yarder as time expired.
+The Hawkeyes (9-3, 6-3 Big Ten) beat the Huskers (5-7, 3-6) for a fifth straight year and second year in a row on a late field goal.

+Duncan, who walked on to Iowa in 2016, had more to celebrate than just helping the Hawkeyes hold onto the Heroes Game trophy for at least another year.
+Ferentz announced after the game that he was giving Duncan a scholarship.

+“The culmination of all these four years of hard work,” said Duncan, who also kicked a 49-yarder against the Huskers and now owns the Big Ten single-season record with 29.
+“These 12 weeks have been really hard for us, just working 100%.
+There’s been some setbacks, but we finished here.
+Team goals will lead to individual goals, and that’s where we are today.”

-Iowa, which had its 14-point lead wiped out in the third quarter, started its final possession at its 26 with 32 seconds left.
+Iowa, which had its 14-point lead wiped out in the third quarter, got the ball back after forcing a Nebraska punt in the final minute.
 Nate Stanley had a long pass to Nico Ragaini overturned to incomplete on video review, but then completed a pair of 22-yard passes to Ihmir Smith-Marsette and Sam LaPorta to bring on the reliable Duncan.

 The Huskers called two timeouts before Duncan drilled the winner down the middle and with plenty of distance.